-The UK Group considers this publication meets the requirement of paragraph 16(2) Schedule 19 the Finance Act 2016 to publish its UK tax strategy.
-This strategy relates to the financial year ended 30 September 2020.
+Bensons considers this publication meets the requirement of paragraph 16(2) Schedule 19 of the Finance Act 2016 to publish its UK tax strategy.
+This strategy relates to the financial year-ended 30 September 2023.

 Tax Risk Management

-As stated above, tax considerations can have a significant impact on the UK Group’s commercial operations.
-The UK Group recognises its duty to stakeholders to control unnecessary costs, including taxation, so utilises tax reliefs and allowances that are available.
-We do not condone either personal or corporate tax evasion under any circumstances.
+Tax considerations can have a significant impact on Bensons commercial operations.
+Bensons recognises its duty to stakeholders to control unnecessary costs, including taxation, so utilises tax reliefs and allowances that are available.

 Efficient tax planning is engaged to support our business and reflect commercial and economic activity.
-Adherence to relevant tax law is fundamental and the UK Group seeks to minimise the risk of uncertainty or disputes.
+Adherence to relevant tax law is a fundamental principle and we seek to minimise the risk of uncertainty or disputes.

-For the purposes of UK corporation tax, forecasts are prepared for the UK Group on a quarterly basis in order that an estimate can be made of the annual corporation tax due, and payments on account can be made accordingly.
-These forecasts inherently contain numerous estimates, particularly surrounding future trading prospects, but are put together with the support of results from all relevant underlying businesses to ensure that the estimate is as accurate as it can be in the circumstances.
+For the purposes of UK corporation tax, forecasts are prepared for Bensons on a quarterly basis in order that an estimate can be made of the annual corporation tax due, and payments on account can be made accordingly.
+These forecasts inherently contain estimates, particularly with regard to future trading forecasts, but are put together with the support of all relevant underlying business areas to ensure that they are as accurate as they can be.

 Professional opinions are sought from reputable external advisers on matters where the amount of tax involved is significant and the tax treatment uncertain.

-A full and active dialogue with tax authorities such as HMRC is maintained, disclosing all relevant facts and circumstances in a timely manner.
+We maintain an active and transparent dialogue with tax authorities such as HMRC, disclosing all relevant facts and circumstances in a timely manner.
 Where relevant, we will use tax clearances to obtain agreement in advance from tax authorities prior to undertaking transactions.